Orientation

-Fontainebleau parkrun takes place round an ornamental lake on the edge of Fontainebleau Chateau, some 40 miles south east of Paris.
-The start/finish are in Avenue des Cascades, just in front of the Chateau.
+Fontainebleau parkrun usually takes place on Saturday at 9 am round an ornamental lake on the edge of Fontainebleau Chateau, some 40 miles south of Paris.

 There are no facilities.
 There are toilets in the Chateau grounds, but these don’t open until 9.30.
-So, the nearest accessible toilets are in town in Rue Richelieu, which is about a kilometre away, so come prepared!
-There is no cafe nearby, but the organisers bring drinks and snacks to share with participants.
-There is free parking along Avenue des Cascades, but spots nearer the Chateau fill up early, so it may be necessary to park some way from the start.
+So, the nearest accessible pre run toilets are in town in Rue Richelieu, which is about a kilometre away, so come prepared!

 Course